 - Cover with a clean dish or tea towel, or coffee filter and secure with a rubber band.

-- Store in a warm place for 2 to 3 days.
-(Taste it after 2 and if you like it, you're ready to bottle and/or secondary ferment.)
+- Store in a warm place for 1 to 2 days.
+(Taste it after 1 day and if you like it, you're ready to bottle and/or secondary ferment.)

-- Strain liquid through a fine mesh strainer or cheesecloth into a swing top bottle (or other container that can seal).
+- Strain liquid through a fine mesh strainer or cheesecloth and funnel into swing top bottles (or other bottles that can seal tightly, such as upcycled kombucha or mineral water bottles.
 The grains and fruit will be left in the strainer.
-Remove the fruit pieces from the strainer and discard.
+Remove the fruit pieces from the strainer by hand and add to the liquid.
 Do not throw away the grains!

-- Optionally, add some fresh fruit, fruit juice, herbs, or other flavoring.
-A little goes a long way (e.g. ½ cup per quart/liter of WK).
+- Add some fresh fruit slices, fruit juice, herbs, or other flavoring.
+A little goes a long way when it comes to fermentation, as flavors are amplified.

-- Close the container(s) and let ferment for up to one more day (less in warmer weather).
-BE CAREFUL WHEN OPENING: Contents will build up pressure.
+- Close the container(s) and let ferment 2 to 4 days at room temperature.
+Check every few days and "burp" the bottles by opening them gently over a sing.
+BE CAREFUL WHEN OPENING!
+Contents will build up pressure.

-- The grains you strained out from the primary fermentation will probably have multiplied.
-Add the grains to a fresh solution of sugar water by dissolving 1 Tablespoon/15 ml sugar to 1 cup/ 250ml of water.
-Store in the refrigerator for up to a few weeks.
+- Add the grains back to your kefir korral (a jar filled with solution of sugar water). dissolving 1 Tablespoon/15 ml sugar to 1 cup/ 250ml of water.
+Store grains in the refrigerator for up to a few weeks.